rodpolako/Chess-PGN-Trainer/README.md

 ![screenshot](screenshot.png)

 PGN Files need only three parts:
-* FEN - The representation of the board and associated information
+* FEN - The representation of the board and associated information.
+Only needed to set up the board in a specific position.
+If practicing games/openings this is not required.
 * The moves for both white and black.
-* (Optional) the "Event" tag so that the puzzle has a label
+* (Optional) the "Event" tag so that the puzzle has a label that shows below the progress bar.

-Here is an example PGN created using the analysis board from chess.com with a really basic endgame that was just saved to a file.
+Here is an example PGN created using the analysis board from [chess.com](https://www.chess.com) with a really basic endgame that was just saved to a file.
 ```
 [Event "Example 1"]
 [Site "?"]